py-mine/mcproto/docs/contributing/issue-guide.md

 Of course, you are welcome to start working on the issue even before being officially assigned.
 However, please be aware that sometimes we choose not to fix certain bugs for specific reasons.
 In such cases, your work might not end up being used.

+!!! important "Discuss major changes before coding"

+    If proposing **significant new functionality or architectural changes**:

+    1. Outline your approach in the issue comments
+    2. Wait for design approval before implementation

+    This applies to both feature requests and complex bug fixes.
+We want to prevent situations where implementations can't be merged due to unforeseen design constraints, leading to wasted time.

 Before starting your work though, make sure to also read our [pull request guide].